 – Cutting back on unnecessary expenses

-Paying down your debt can help you to budget better and live without monthly credit card bills.
-If possible, focus on paying off higher interest rate debts first, as those will cost you the most over time.
+Paying down your debt can help you budget better and live without monthly credit card bills.
+Focus on paying off higher interest rate debts first, as those will cost you the most over time.

 It may seem counter-intuitive to budget more money toward your debt while planning for the future, but reducing your monthly bills can give you some extra funds to budget elsewhere.